3lawie/drivetutorial/README.md

     post hog with netlify because of netlify wrapper, a netlify.toml can help solve the problem he found in the posthog docs to solve it instead of original rewrites
+- [x] Make sure events are persisting as expected
+- [x] Make sure sort order is consistent